MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/availability.md

 There are four types of availability tests:

 * **Standard test:** A type of availability test that checks the availability of a website by sending a single request, similar to the deprecated URL ping test.
 In addition to validating whether an endpoint is responding and measuring the performance, Standard tests also include TLS/SSL certificate validity, proactive lifetime check, HTTP request verb (for example, `GET`,`HEAD`, and `POST`), custom headers, and custom data associated with your HTTP request.
+[Learn how to create a standard test](/azure/azure-monitor/app/availability?tabs=standard#create-an-availability-test).

 * **Custom TrackAvailability test:** If you decide to create a custom application to run availability tests, you can use the [TrackAvailability()](/dotnet/api/microsoft.applicationinsights.telemetryclient.trackavailability) method to send the results to Application Insights.
+[Learn how to create a custom TrackAvailability test](/azure/azure-monitor/app/availability?tabs=track#create-an-availability-test).

 * **[(Deprecated) Multi-step web test](availability-multistep.md):** You can play back this recording of a sequence of web requests to test more complex scenarios.
 Multi-step web tests are created in Visual Studio Enterprise and uploaded to the portal, where you can run them.